 Board Immediate Past Chair

 Eileen McMahon, retired President/CEO of the Saint Paul Convention and Visitors Bureau, joined the Canvas Health Board in 2016.
-An Oakdale resident, she has been active in social service and educational nonprofit organizations in the St. Paul area, most recently The Friends of the St. Paul Public Library, Neighborhood House and Alums & Friends & Families.
+An Oakdale resident, she has been active in social service and educational nonprofit organizations in the St. Paul area, most recently The Friends of the St. Paul Public Library, Neighborhood House, Family Tree Clinic, and Alums & Friends & Families.
 Eileen received her B.A. in Journalism and Social Work from St. Catherine University and her Certificate in Organizational Management from the College of Charleston.
 Eileen and her husband, Steve Karbon, have two adult children and two grandsons.

 Mike Boldenow joined the board in 2016.
-Mike has been involved in healthcare design for 26 years with BWBR.
+Mike has been involved in healthcare design for more than 30 years with BWBR.
 Over the past decade, a focus of his healthcare projects have been working with various institution’s behavioral and mental health programs.
 Mike’s experience within a large, healthcare focused, architectural firm has put him in a position of leadership.
 Mike’s been on BWBR’s Executive Committee since 2014.
 He leads multiple teams of architects, interior designers and engineers on a variety of healthcare projects, including mental health and substance dependency programs.
 Mike and his wife Kelly reside in Lake Elmo with their triplets.

 Kelly Fenton served two terms in the Minnesota House of Representatives, representing the people of District 53B in Woodbury.
 She was an Assistant Majority Leader and Vice Chair of both the Commerce and Regulatory Reform Committee and the Subcommittee on Workplace Safety and Respect.
 She also served on the Rules and Legislative Administration, State Government Finance, and Government Operations and Elections Policy committees.